Gideon Gibson Jr.: The American Revolution

 The principal opposition to the Stamp Act proposed by the British colonial authorities in 1764 and later repealed began in Massachusetts colony, which called on the other colonies to convene a convention of deputies in New York.

 South Carolina became the first colony to second that motion and the first to advance toward a continental union, long before the other colonies.
 This shift in popular opinion was of considerable influence to the other colonies, who were divided in their views of the propriety of such a cause.
 The War of the Regulation in North Carolina and Gibson's rebellion in South Carolina resulted from ordinary people defending what was seen as a just cause.
 They were against taxation without representation.
 When the colonial government in Charlestown rejected the petitions for redress of their courts by the bush country landowners, the seeds of the American Revolution were planted.
 By 1771 the tax skirmishes and imprisonment of various patriots had hardened into a rejection of British rule.

 Despite his stature in South Carolina and his role as a colonel in the militia, Gideon Gibson Jr. met a tragic end when he was shot and killed by his nephew, Colonel Maurice Murphy, during an argument over Murphy's mistreatment of an elderly Tory during the Revolutionary War.

-19th century
+Gibson family descendants

 1832: Gibson's great-grandson Randall Gibson, is born.
 Randall would become a prominent lawyer and politician in Louisiana, eventually serving as a Confederate general during the Civil War.

 1880s: Randall Gibson became involved in founding Tulane University in New Orleans, Louisiana.
 The university, named after benefactor Paul Tulane, was established as a public-private partnership to educate white male students only.
 The change to accept and educate students regardless of race or gender changed in the 1970's.

 1890s: The Gibson family's legacy continues to live on, with Randall Gibson's descendants playing important roles in Louisiana politics and society.